 Sweet corn and basil soup is the PERFECT addition to any meal on a hot day.
-This vegan soup is made in less than 15 minutes and couldn't be easier to make!
-Simply add super fresh and simple ingredients to your high speed blender and in no time, you’ve got this delicious summer soup!
+This vegan creamy corn soup is made in less than 15 minutes and couldn't be easier to make!
+Simply add super fresh simple ingredients to your high speed blender and in no time, you’ve got this delicious summer soup!

 "This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link."

 Why this recipe works...